mnorberg-dev/mnorberg-dev.github.io/content/posts/ai-gateway.md

 Once I knew I needed a wrapper, the question became: *how should I define it in MLflow*?
 There were two clear paths:

 - **Custom Python Model** — Define your own the `PythonModel` class and implement your own prediction functions.
-- **Responses Agent Model** — Use the `ResponsesAgent` class to create a agent model that calls your foundational model under the hood.
+- **Responses Agent Model** — Use the `ResponsesAgent` class to create a agent model that calls your foundation model under the hood.

 As I mentioned before, I had my doubts about ResponsesAgents so I decided to start with the **Custom Python Model**.
 My goal wasn’t to build a full agent-based system, I just wanted to trace model calls.
 That made the **Custom Python Model** path seem like the most straightforward solution.